-What else can I say?
 The name of this site is Studenomics.
-Student loans is one of the most important issues that any of us will ever deal with.
+Dealing with student loans is one of the most important issues that any of us will ever deal with in our lives.

-Student loan information is all around you and especially on this very site.
+I hear you.
+Student loan information is all around you.
 I’ve written about the best advice for consolidating your student debt and I’ve gotten into the harsh reality of student loans.
-I’ve put in my time to bring to you the information that you need to make the best decisions possible.

 I wanted to put together the only post on students loans that’s worth reading.
 This is for anyone that’s applying for student loans or trying to get rid of student loan debt.